 Social anxiety is one of the most common problems that prevents children from adopting a growth mindset.
 It is one of the main reasons kids are afraid to fail or make mistakes.
-They may be afraid to let others down, or that they’ll be embarrassed in front of others.
+They may be afraid to let others down, or they’ll be embarrassed in front of others.

 One of the bigger consequences of social anxiety, though, is that it prevents children from trying new things and taking risks, both necessary to reach their full potential.